RakeshChowdhury/QCSuper/README.md

 ```

 Still in your command prompt, move to the directory containing QCSuper using the `cd` command.
 You can then execute commands (which should start with `qcsuper.py` instead of `./qcsuper.py`).

+### QualcomDiagnostics Shortcut

+To use the app with adb support usually require adb.
+But there's a workaround method to enable QualcomDiagnostics mode
+for some devices.
+It is different in each device and the menu activity is hidden in testing-mode applications.

+To enable Qualcom Diagnostics mode:
+ * Download Shortcut Master App [Google Play](https://play.google.com/store/apps/details?id=org.vndnguyen.shortcutmaster.lite) or [ApkPure](https://apkpure.com/shortcut-master-lite/org.vndnguyen.shortcutmaster.lite)
+ * Install the App and Launch it. (wait for it to scan all apps).
+ * First and Foremost: BE CAREFULL WHILE LOOKING THROUGH HIDDEN MENUS, DONT CHANGE SETTINGS IF YOU DONT KNOW WHAT IT DOES.
+ * Search for "diag"
+ * Usually the results would contain "Testing Mode", "Factory Test" etc.
+ * Try exploring the Activities to find a Switch that says "Diag".
+ * Connect the device to PC.
+ * Open Device Manager (windows) / lsusb (linux).
+ * Enable the switch toggle in the activity and watch the device manager for new com port.
+ * Use the COM Port as a Modem interface.

 ## Supported protocols